GabeScott/standard-works-vault/General Conference/2005 April - Opening Remarks.md

 In the conference that followed I made this statement:

-“Now, my brethren and sisters, the time has come for us to stand a little taller, to lift our eyes and stretch our minds to a greater comprehension and understanding of the grand millennial mission of this The Church of Jesus Christ of Latter-day Saints.
+“Now, my brethren and sisters, the time has come for us to stand a little taller, to lift our eyes and stretch our minds to a greater comprehension and understanding of the grand millennial mission of this, The Church of Jesus Christ of Latter-day Saints.
 This is a season to be strong.
 It is a time to move forward without hesitation, knowing well the meaning, the breadth, and the importance of our mission.
 It is a time to do what is right regardless of the consequences that might follow.
 It is a time to be found keeping the commandments.
 It is a season to reach out with kindness and love to those in distress and to those who are wandering in darkness and pain.
-It is a time to be considerate and good, decent and courteous toward one another in all of our relationships.
-In other words, to become more Christlike” (“This Is the Work of the Master,” Ensign, May 1995, 71).
+It is a time to be considerate and good, decent and courteous toward one another in all of our relationships—in other words, to become more Christlike” (in Conference Report, Apr.
+1995, 95; or *Ensign,* May 1995, 71).

 You must be the judge of how far we have come in realizing the fulfillment of that invitation given 10 years ago.